 Read about generic brand standards and safety on the Therapeutic Goods Administration website.

-There are laws and restrictions on the amount and types of PBS medicines you can take or send overseas.
+There are laws and restrictions on the amount and types of PBS medicine you can take or send overseas.

-It’s illegal to take or send PBS medicines out of Australia that aren’t for you or for someone travelling with you.
+It’s illegal to take or send PBS medicines out of Australia for someone else.